 Equal Opportunities & Diversity Policy

-Unlawful discrimination occurs in the following circumstances:
+Under the Act unlawful discrimination occurs in the following circumstances:

 - in the terms on which the recruitment consultancy offers to provide any of its services;